ulfschneider/ulf.website/content/posts/2022-02-27-fairlight-strael-build-notes.md

 ### Electronic shifting

 - **SRAM's eTap AXS** shifting is wireless.
 The bike will only need brake hoses and no wires for shifting.
 It's quick to set up, and the gearing range is interesting, with smaller chainrings front and a small 10 teeth sprocket on the cassette, which creates a broader gearing range.
 The smaller chainrings will lead to riding more often on the big chainring, which leads to less changing gears on the front.
 SRAM has been a huge innovator in the bike industry, and when they bring something new, it's always interesting to look at it.
 I like almost everything about their groupsets, except you have to take care of the charging status of four(!) batteries.
 Each derailleur has its own battery, which should last for 400 km of riding.
 A battery can be charged within 60 minutes.
 Charging requires the battery to be removed from the bike and put into a charging cradle.
 Keep in mind each derailleur has its own battery, and because they are both the same, they can be swapped for each other, but the two of them require charging.
 In addition, each brake lever has a CR2032 battery to send the wireless shifting signals to the derailleurs.
 The shifter batteries should last for two years.
 Four batteries with each one a different charging status scares me off.
 On the other hand, replacing a battery is super quick, and because they are small and of low weight, carrying a replacement part on longer rides is doable.
 Another point I do not like too much about SRAM, is that their hydraulic brakes use the more aggressive DOT fluid and not mineral oil, like Shimano.
 Theoretically, because DOT is hygroscopic, it should be replaced once a year, and because the fluid is aggressive on bike surfaces, you have to be careful when doing that.
 I admit, I never replaced the DOT fluid on my bike in the past, and my SRAM brakes are working fine.
-- **Shimano´s Di2 ([Digital Integrated Intelligence](https://bike.shimano.com/en-US/technologies/component/details/di2.html))** shifting approach is still mostly wired.
+- **Shimano's Di2 ([Digital Integrated Intelligence](https://bike.shimano.com/en-US/technologies/component/details/di2.html))** shifting approach is still mostly wired.
 A central battery will be placed inside the seat post, which protects the battery and hides it away.
 Both derailleurs are wired to the battery.
 A fully charged system would allow for around 1000 km of riding.
 Even if it's less or more than 1000 km, the Di2 battery will allow riding at least double as far as the eTap AXS batteries before charging is required.
 The rear derailleur needs to get wired to a power supply to charge the battery, which means the entire bike needs to be near a power supply.
 There is the option to wire the brake levers with the central battery, which I prefer because then there's only one battery in the entire system, which will provide a clear charging status.
 This option is claimed to prolong battery life by 50% and speed up the shifting.
 The other option is to use the brake levers with batteries for a wireless connection from the levers to the derailleurs, which adds two more batteries, shortens the life of the central battery, and makes shifting slower.
 Shifting of SRAM is good, but the shifting of Shimano is better, no matter if wireless or wired.
 While each system is a joy to use, and I have a lot of respect for the hard work and achievements of the engineers in either company, Shimano is the fastest and most accurate on the road.
 - **Campagnolo** has never been an option for me because I dislike their brake lever ergonomics.

 **My decision:** For choosing an electronic shifting system, I lean towards Shimano for the following reasons: Di2 can be set up to have a single central battery for the entire system, which makes it easy to have clear charging status.
 The battery has at least double the capacity of the SRAM batteries, and Shimano shifts faster and more accurately.